Broncos GM George Paton Has a Message for Teddy Bridgewater Doubters

 In his first season as General Manager of the Denver Broncos, George Paton has had his plate full.

-The former Vikings executive had to preside over the contract option of Von Miller, re-sign key pieces, including All-Pro Justin Simmons, and free agency, in which cornerbacks Kyle Fuller and Ronald Darby were added.
+The former Minnesota Vikings executive had to preside over the contract option of Von Miller, re-sign key pieces, including All-Pro Justin Simmons, and deal with free agency, in which cornerbacks Kyle Fuller and Ronald Darby were added.
 Oh, and a quarterback battle.
 You may have heard a little about it?

 In case you’ve been living under a rock, gunslinger Drew Lock was ousted from the starting quarterback position by the more experienced and conservative veteran Teddy Bridgewater.
 Many within Broncos Country were enraged — and still are — with the decision-making of Paton and head coach Vic Fangio.